vinayvis821/Sudoku/README.md

 # Sudoku
-Solve sudoku puzzles in a GUI using tkinter
+Solve any valid sudoku puzzel in the terminal

-Coming soon!